eager-hun/theme-seed/README.md

-# Theme seed
+# Frontend seed

 A boilerplate for styling and enhancing web pages.

-Aims to include Sass/CSS, JS, then later SVG, and bitmap image related assets and helpers, wrapped up with a build setup.
+Aims to include SASS/CSS, JS, SVG related assets and helpers, wrapped up with a build setup.

-Current build tool: Gulp with livereload.
+Current build tool: primarily Gulp with livereload — and a Gulp task for bundling things with Webpack.

-**Note:**

-This project has been made a submodule of the "[anypage][anypage]" project, and the provided default configuration now assumes that this project is accessed via "anypage" as a wrapper around it.

-Sample contents can be accessed and developed by using this project together with the "anypage" project.

-## Installing external packages and compiling assets
+## Installing and compiling

-In `gulpfile.js`, update the `paths` (`web`) and `options` (`livereload`) values to reflect your instance's actual paths and domain name scenario.
+In `build-setup/gulp-webpack-hybrid/gulp-setup.js`, update the paths.web.toGulpfile value to reflect your instance's actual path.

 Then in cli: